spinnaker/spinnaker.github.io/concepts/index.md

 Spinnaker.

 > **Note:** cluster, here, does not map to a Kubernetes cluster.
 It's merely a
-> collection Server Groups, irrespective of any Kubernetes clusters that might be included in your underlying architecture.
+> collection of Server Groups, irrespective of any Kubernetes clusters that might
+> be included in your underlying architecture.

 ### Server Group